TH3xACE/SUDO_KILLER/README.rst

 =============
 Disclaimer
 =============
 This script is for Educational purpose ONLY.
-Do not use it without permission.
+Do not use it without permission of the owner of the system you are running it.
 The usual disclaimer applies, especially the fact that me (TH3xACE) is not liable for any damages caused by direct or indirect use of the information or functionality provided by these programs.
 The author or any Internet provider bears NO responsibility for content or misuse of these programs or any derivatives thereof.
 By using these programs you accept the fact that any damage (dataloss, system crash, system compromise, etc.) caused by the use of the script is not my responsibility.